 What happens if an NDA application is rejected?

-After filing for an NDA and once it is accepted, the approval typically takes no later than 10 months and 6 months for priority drugs, respectively.
+After the filing and acceptance of an NDA, the approval time typically takes no later than 10 months and 6 months for priority drugs, respectively.

-Which form of FDA is used for new drug application field reports?
+Which FDA form is used for new drug application field reports?

-Form FDA 3331 is used to submit a field alert report (FARs) for CDER or CBER regulated drug products approved under a new drug application (NDA) or abbreviated new drug application (ANDA).
+Form FDA 3331 is used for submission of field alert reports (FARs) for CDER or CBER regulated drug products that are approved under a new drug application (NDA) or abbreviated new drug application (ANDA).